-One of the most beautiful dining rooms in King’s Cross, Plum + Split Milk evokes the old-world glamour of travel and luxury, and is a glorious spot to while away a morning.
+One of the most beautiful dining rooms in King’s Cross, Plum + Split Milk evokes the old-world glamour of luxury travel and is a glorious spot to while away a morning.

-Great Northern Hotel, St. Pancras Station, Pancras Road, London N1C 4TB.
+Brunch is served Saturdays & Sundays 11am-3pm.
+Great Northern Hotel, London N1C 4TB.
 Visit the Plum + Spilt Milk website.

 Granger & Co

-As well as eggs, you’ll find Bill’s ‘classics’ packed with unusual ingredients and vibrant flavour: lightly sweet ricotta hotcakes with banana and honeycomb butter, delicate jasmine tea-smoked salmon, hearty bowls of buckwheat with poached egg, rose harissa and alfalfa sprouts and bone broth with kelp noodles.
+As well as eggs, you’ll find Bill’s ‘classics’ packed with unusual ingredients and vibrant flavour: lightly sweet ricotta hotcakes with banana and honeycomb butter, delicate jasmine tea-smoked salmon, hearty bowls of buckwheat with poached egg, and a spinach, pine nut and halloumi bun with tangy sumac.
 Add a freshly pressed juice, tea or Bloody Mary, and dive in.

 Breakfast is served from 7am Monday to Saturday, and on Sundays from 8am

-7 Pancras Square, King’s Cross, London N1C 4AG.
+7 Pancras Square, King’s Cross.
 Visit the Granger & Co website.